 A special kind of use of the Search & Process plugin is the ability to define alarms.
-An alarm is basically Skrooge calling your attention on some kind of event, such as your monthly budget for a category has been reached.
+An alarm is basically Skrooge calling your attention to some kind of event, such as your monthly budget for a category being reached.

-To define an alarm, define first the search criteria giving the set of operations on which you need alert.
+To define an alarm, first define the search criteria giving the set of operations for which you need an alert.
 For example, all operations in current month and in category "Clothes".
-Then, define the amount for which the alert shall be raised, for example 100€, and define the Alarm message that Skrooge will send you when the amount is reached.
+Then, define the amount for which the alert shall be raised, for example 100€, and define the Alarm message that Skrooge will send to you when the amount is reached.

 Alarm messages can have parameters for the total amount (%1), alarm amount (%2) and difference (%3).